steqeq/0000/docs/deploy/linux/install_overview.md

 There is no difference in the final installation state when choosing either CLI.

 Integrating with the distribution's package manager lets the user install, upgrade and uninstall using familiar commands and workflows.
-3rd party ecosystem support is the same as your OS package manager.
+Third party ecosystem support is the same as your OS package manager.

 The `amdgpu-install` script is a wrapper around the package manager.
 The same packages are installed by this script as the package manager system.